 Distributors have many years of experience in observing how lab buyers behave.
 Here are some of the “givens”:

-1 - The lab business is “sticky.”
-Meaning that there is a very high likelihood that you will keep on buying from the same vendors.
-There is a huge reluctance on the part of laboratory managers and technologists to change regardless of the price.
+1. The lab business is “sticky.”
+This term refers to the very high likelihood that you will continue buying from the same vendors.
+There is a huge reluctance on the part of laboratory managers and technologists to change products/suppliers regardless of price.
 “If it ain’t broke, don’t fix it.”

-2 - Relationships matter.
-If a particular distributor has been doing business with a lab for a long period of time, especially if the same representative is doing a reasonable job, they probably won’t change vendors and will tolerate larger price increases.
+2. Relationships matter.
+If a particular distributor has been doing business with a lab for a long period of time, especially if the representative is doing a reasonable job, they probably won’t change vendors and will tolerate larger price increases.

-3 - There is a cost to change.
+3. There is a cost to change.
 Of course people hate change.
-One valid argument used against change are studies that have shown that the cost of change to an organization can range from 7 - 10%.
-In other words, if you aren’t saving at least 11%, you may be better off to turn down the deal.
+One valid argument used against change is that it can cost an organization can range from 7 - 10%, according to studies.
+In other words, if you aren’t saving at least 11%, you may be better off turning down the deal.

-4 - The lab wields a big stick.
-If the lab manager and workers are against a contract, they can and frequently do sabotage the deal.
-This is especially true when strong bonds between the distributor rep and the lab exist.
+4. The lab wields a big stick.
+If the lab manager and workers are against a contract, they can, and frequently do, sabotage a deal, especially when strong bonds between the distributor rep and the lab exist.